mumuki/mulang/README.md

 (Attribute Identifier Expression)
 ```

-#### Semantics

-Object oriented programming attribute declaration, composed by an identifier and an initializer

 #### Example

 ### `Object`

+> Object oriented programming global, named object declaration, like Scala's `object`, composed by a name and a body.

 #### Syntax